About Euthanasia-Free NZ

 Euthanasia-Free NZ Inc. is a nationwide network of individuals from diverse professional and social backgrounds, with diverse philosophical and political beliefs.

-Some of our supporters agree with voluntary euthanasia in principle in certain individual cases.
-A notable example is Dr Kevin Yuill, whose public talks we hosted in May 2015.
-However, we are all united in the belief that the legalisation of euthanasia – voluntary or not – and assisted suicide poses a great threat to the wellbeing of our society.
+We are united in the belief that the legalisation of euthanasia and assisted suicide poses a great threat to the well-being of our society.
 As individuals we have diverse reasons why we have arrived at this view.

 We are a single-issue, secular, non-profit organisation.
 We have no official position on any other social or political issue.
 We will work with anyone who opposes the legalisation of euthanasia and assisted suicide, for any reason, and irrespective of their views on other issues.